Phillip Schmitt is a Brooklyn-based artist addressing the automation of perception, and notions of opacity in artificial intelligence.

 Why Would You Want to Picture it

-Phillip Schmitt on using Artificial Intelligence:
+Phillip Schmitt on using Artificial Intelligence in an interview for Riding the Dragon:

 Tell us about your algorithm-based book Computed Curation?